mozilla/sphinx-js/README.rst

 A good example using most of sphinx-js's functionality is the Fathom documentation.
 A particularly juicy page is https://mozilla.github.io/fathom/ruleset.html.
 Click the "View page source" link to see the raw directives.

 Fathom also carries a Travis CI configuration and a deployment script for building docs with sphinx-js and publishing them to GitHub Pages.
 Feel free to borrow them.
-(ReadTheDocs, which is otherwise the canonical hosting platform for Sphinx docs, doesn't work because it won't run JSDoc for us, nor will it accept uploads of docs built externally.)
+However, `ReadTheDocs <https://readthedocs.org/>`_, the canonical hosting platform for Sphinx docs, now supports sphinx-js, so that's likely your best bet.

 Caveats
 =======